randy3k/Terminus/README.md

-# A Real Terminal for Sublime Text
+# Bring a real terminal to Sublime Text

 It is a cross platform terminal for Sublime Text which works on Windows, macOS and Linux.